-Mary-Anne Thomas: Speaker, there is no point of order.
+Mary-Anne Thomas: On the point of order, Speaker, there is no point of order.
 The Premier was being entirely relevant in answering the question and being direct and factual.

 The SPEAKER: I ask the Premier to come back to the question.